Pal0r/hotdogger/README.md

 # New Hire Example Test Project
 This project is designed to test potential hires for structure and Django understanding.
 It has several flaws the candidate should identify and fix.

-To begin follow steps in the getting started section.
-After initial setup, create a new git branch for your work.
-Then tackle each section marked as a ticket in order.
+To begin, fork this repo, and follow steps in the getting started section.
+Tackle each section marked as a ticket in order.
 To consider a ticket complete you will need replicate, resolve the complaint, and write meaningful unit tests for your solution.
 Comment & add documentation where necessary

 Once complete, submit a pull request to merge your improvements & fixes to the `master` branch.